Hasan ibn Hasan: Theological and political views

-Children
+Genealogy and progeny

 Sayyed Ibn Tawus writes about the merit and nobility of Hasan ibn Hasan and some other children of Imam Hasan: "These are people whose lofty position and merit all Muslims acknowledged".

 According to a part of a narration reported from Imam Reza about the continuation of the offspring of Imam Hasan and Imam Husayn, it is inferred that Hasan al-Muthanna had many children and Imam Hasan's offspring continued through him and another brother of his named Zayd.
 It has been reported in this tradition: "Hasan ibn Ali's offspring continued through two of his sons named Zayd and Hasan.
 Zayd had a son whose name was Hasan.
 Also, Hasan al-Muthanna had sons named Abd Allah al-Mahd, Ibrahim al-Ghamr and Hasan al-Muthallath from Fatima bint Husayn; Ja'far and Da'wud from Umm al-Walad; Muhammad from Ramla bint Sa'id ibn Zayd; who continued a third generation of Imam Hasan."

 Although genealogically senior, Hasan's descendants never managed to establish serious claims to the imamate (other than Zaydism and Imams of Yemen).
 Moreover, many later shifted to Sunnism.
 The Banu Qatadah and the Hashemite dynasty claim descent from him.